Cannes Film Festival: The early years

-The Cannes Film Festival has its origins in 1938 when Jean Zay, the French Minister of National Education, on the proposal of high-ranking official and historian Philippe Erlanger and film journalist Robert Favre Le Bret, decided to set up an international cinematographic festival.
-They found the support of the Americans and the British.

-Thus, on 31 May 1939, the city of Cannes was finally selected as the location for the festival over Biarritz and the town hall along with the French government signed the International Film Festival's official birth certificate with the name of Le Festival International du Film.
+The Cannes Film Festival has its origins in 1938 when Jean Zay, the French Minister of National Education, at the suggestion of high-ranking official and historian Philippe Erlanger and film journalist Robert Favre Le Bret, set up an international cinematographic festival.
+The Americans and the British supported it.
+On 31 May 1939, the city of Cannes was selected as the festival's location over Biarritz and the town hall along with the French government signed the International Film Festival's official birth certificate with the name of Le Festival International du Film.

-Its creation can be largely attributed to the French desire to compete with the Venice Film Festival, which at the time was the only international film festival and had shown a lack of impartiality with its fascist bias during those years.
-The political interference seemed evident in the 1937 edition when Benito Mussolini meddled to ensure that French pacifist film La Grande Illusion would not win.
+The festival's creation is widely attributed to France's desire to compete with the Venice Film Festival, at the time the only international film festival, which had shown a fascist bias.
+In 1937, Benito Mussolini had meddled to ensure that the French pacifist film La Grande Illusion would not win.

-The last straw was in the 1938 event when Mussolini and Adolf Hitler respectively overruled the jury's decision in order to award the Coppa Mussolini (Mussolini Cup) for the Best Film to Italian war film Luciano Serra, Pilot, produced under the supervision of Mussolini's son, and the Coppa Mussolini for the Best Foreign Film to Olympia, a German documentary film about the Berlin 1936 Summer Olympics produced in association with the Nazi Ministry of Public Enlightenment and Propaganda despite the fact that the regulations at that time prohibited awarding a documentary.
+The last straw was in 1938, when Mussolini and Adolf Hitler overruled the jury's decisions and awarded the Coppa Mussolini (Mussolini Cup) for the Best Film to the Italian war film Luciano Serra, Pilot, produced under the supervision of Mussolini's son, and the Coppa Mussolini for the Best Foreign Film to Olympia, a German documentary film about the Berlin 1936 Summer Olympics produced in association with the Nazi Ministry of Public Enlightenment and Propaganda even though regulations disqualified documentaries.

-Outraged by the decision and as a measure of protest, the French, British, and American jury members decided to withdraw from the festival with the intention of not returning.
-This snub encouraged the French to found a free festival.
-Thus, on 31 May 1939, the city of Cannes was finally selected as the location for the festival over Biarritz and the town hall along with the French government signed the International Film Festival's official birth certificate with the name of Le Festival International du Film.
+Outraged by the decision, the French, British, and American jury members withdrew from the festival with the intention of not returning.
+This encouraged the French to found a festival.